jingleheimer-schmidt/spiderbots/README.md

 About:
 - Spiderbots are small, early-game prototype Spidertrons with basic construction abilities.
-- Using your inventory, spiderbots help build, upgrade, and deconstruct nearby machines.
+- Using your inventory, spiderbots help build, upgrade, and deconstruct nearby machines (and tiles!).
 - Throw a Spiderbot capsule at the ground to deploy it (or press **Alt + S** to launch all of them from your inventory).
 - Press **Alt + S** again to recall deployed spiderbots back to your inventory.
 - Spiderbots follow the player who deployed them, even while driving vehicles or traveling across planets.
 - Each spiderbot has a unique backer name.

 Restrictions:
-- Spiderbots cannot mine resources or place tiles.
 - Spiderbots cannot repair entities using repair packs.

 Technology: